← Back

 Day-zero baseline for iamkesava.com

 I ran the loop on my own brand first.
-Eight prompts a buyer or founder would actually ask an AI assistant when evaluating consultants for AI-native PMM, GEO, or substrate work.
-One engine, Exa web search, as a proxy for what generative answer surfaces retrieve.
-Measured on 2026-05-16.
+Eight prompts a buyer or founder would actually type into an AI assistant when shopping for consultants on AI-native PMM, GEO, or substrate work.
+One engine (Exa web search) as a proxy for generative-answer retrieval.
+Measured 2026-05-16.
 Raw results in data/aeo-baseline-2026-05-16.json.

 Prompt Appears Rank